(Short Course) Notorious Crimes & Criminals

 To book onto this course, please visit the online shop.

 The booking for this course closes a week before the course start date.

 Teaching & Assessment

-The assessment will consist of students completing online contributions each week.
+The assessment will consist of students completing written online contributions each week.

 Fees & funding

 Course 1: 4th July 2022